Homeism/-pkmn-chonk/README.md

 This library is built to be *very* similar to Apple's [`CryptoKit`](https://developer.apple.com/documentation/cryptokit) framework, so much of the documentation there also applies to this framework.
 Notable differences are:
 - Operations are NOT constant-time.
-- Sensitive keys are NOT immediately
+- Sensitive keys are NOT immediately zeroized after use.

+Currently suppor